vuepress/ecosystem/docs/plugins/feed/getter.md

 Item Contributor Getter

-::: important The getter should return an empty array when contributor information is missing.
+::: tip The getter should return an empty array when contributor information is missing.

 :::